namberino/nimble/doc/error.md

 ```

 The `RuntimeError` class will track the token where the runtime error occurs by holding a reference to that token.
 This helps the user know where the error occured.

+We can throw this error deep inside the evaluator to break out.
+Then we can catch those error and properly handle them.